ALL DEPARTMENT HEADS/BUDGET SIGNATURE AUTHORITY SHOULD TAKE THIS SELF-ASSESSMENT,

 Minors who visit our campuses to participate in University-related programs or activities

 or any other event involving minors on the University campuses.
 To that end, in January

 of 2015, the University adopted a Minors on Campus policy.
 The objective of this policy

 is to promote a safe environment for minors by fostering a University culture that

 is committed to preventing, recognizing, reporting, and addressing child and child

 It is University policy for all full-time faculty, research scientists and librarians

-to complete a FCOI form annually - FINANCIAL CONFLICTS OF INTEREST POLICYThis reduces risks such as violation of sponsor policies, compromised scientific integrity,
+to complete a FCOI form annually - Financial Conflict of Interest Form.
+This reduces risks such as violation of sponsor policies, compromised scientific integrity,

 improper use of sponsored funds, and misuse of university facilities.